ph03iA/Anime-List/README.md

 Anime-List

 Hey!
 I'm making this for all the anime lovers.
-It includes anime series and movies of all genres
+It includes my favourite anime series and movies of all genres

 Feel free to add your favorite animes too xD